aws/aws-toolkit-azure-devops/AWS-Extension/Docs/tutorials.rst

     added to the pipeline, drag it to follow the *Archive file* step and open the task parameters window.

     1. The first parameter is labelled *AWS Credentials*.
-Click the + button to the right of the field and a VSTS dialog appears asking you to enter your AWS access key and secret key credentials, and to give the credentials a name.
+Click the + button to the right of the field and a Team Services dialog appears asking you to enter your AWS access key and secret key credentials, and to give the credentials a name.
 We suggest not using your root credentials but using the credentials associated with an IAM user account.
 The secret key text is automatically masked.
-Click :guilabel:`OK` to save the credentials into your VSTS account and return to the configuration of the new task.
+Click :guilabel:`OK` to save the credentials into your Team Services account and return to the configuration of the new task.
 The name for the new credentials has been entered into the AWS Credentials field.

     2. Enter the rest of the parameters for the task.
 The task needs the region in which to call